EPSB.ca » Our Division » Topics of Interest » Sexual Health Education

 HOW DO TEACHERS CHOOSE GUEST SPEAKERS?

-Teachers may consider using guest speakers to promote sexual health education in the classroom.
+Teachers may consider using guest speakers to teach sexual health education in the classroom.
 Information presented by guest speakers must meet all the same standards, goals and curriculum requirements as content presented by a teacher.

 If a presenter is coming into your child's classroom, you will be notified in advance.

 If you would like to know more about how sexual health is taught in your child's school, ask the teacher or principal.
-You can also email teachingsexualhealth@epsb.ca

 MORE INFORMATION

 The Teaching Sexual Health website is a resource for both teachers and parents.
 It was developed by Alberta educators and health professionals.
+It includes:

 • Alberta curriculum outcomes for sexual health for Grades 4-12